 Another benefit of knowing your audience intimately is that you’ll be able to use more targeted offers and messages to reach your ideal customers.

 For example, if you’re targeting mothers, you can speak to their maternal sensibilities.
 There’s a reason why so many advertisements for food feature happy, smiling, healthy children.
 The message is that feeding your children this food will also make them happy, smiley, and healthy.

-But if a only a tiny segment of your audience are parents, “feed your family the best” messages are pointless.
+But if only a tiny segment of your audience are parents, “feed your family the best” messages are pointless.
 If your potential customer doesn’t have a family, this message won’t land at all.
 There’s almost zero chance they will buy from you.

 Your message should align consumers with your brand ethos.
 Focus on what matters to them.

 Consider Dorset Cereals.
 Their distinctive cardboard packaging is in natural woodland colours.
 The charity they work with is the Woodland Trust.
 These choices give rise to images of natural health and vitality in consumers.

 Unusually, Dorset Cereals make sparse use of TV commercials, relying instead on pack-advertising.
 This backs up their claim of honesty and of them being “real”.
 Note too, that the words “honest” and “real” are terms that speak to emotions.
 They can easily be applied to a person instead of the functional benefits of cereal.

 We can imagine that the Dorset Cereals audience personas are people with strong family values.
 Genuine, friendly, nature-lovers who try to do their bit for the environment.